GrilloPress/learning-middleman/00_introduction.md

 If you notice any errors, of which I am sure there are some, feel free to get in touch with myself via [email](mailto:grillopress@gmail.com) or through [Github, where the book is hosted]().

-Praise is very much welcome, which again [can be emailed through to me](mailto:grillopress@gmail.com), or alternatively, give the book a shout out on [Twitter](https://twitter.com/AndrewDuck_) or wherever you placen such things online.
+Praise is very much welcome, which again [can be emailed through to me](mailto:grillopress@gmail.com), or alternatively, give the book a shout out on [Twitter](https://twitter.com/AndrewDuck_) or wherever you place such things online.

 ## Further resources